jerryhgladinet/docs/admin/source/chapter04.rst

 Encrypt Local Cache

-    Once enabled, when a file is downloaded to cache, it is encrypted in-place.
+    Once enabled, when a file is downloaded to cache, it is encrypted in place.
 When an authorized user then accesses the file from the (M:) Mapped Cloud Drive, CentreStack automatically decrypts it on the fly and then returns it to the user.

 Disable AutoCad Optimization

-    By default, there is an AutoCad optimization that delays the synchronization of updated .dwg file and schedules it to sync upwards to cloud at a later time.
-Use this setting to disable this AutoCad optimization and make saving AutoCad .dwg files act the same as saving other regular files and lets .dwg file behavior follow other policy settings.
+    By default, there is an AutoCAD optimization that delays the synchronization of the updated .dwg file and schedules it to sync upwards to the cloud at a later time.
+Use this setting to disable this AutoCad optimization and make saving AutoCAD .dwg files act the same as saving other regular files and lets .dwg file behavior follow other policy settings.

 Large File Upload
 +++++++++++++++++++